 Disabled: 3.50 €

-Free entry for children < 10 years, press, mountain guides, subscribers, the drivers.
+Free entry for children < 10 years, press, accompanying guides, subscribers, the drivers.

 Group rate available for > 10 people.